Yazhini1727/CODTECH-Task2/README.md

 Duration:Oct to Dec 2024

 Overview of the To-Do List Project
-This is a simple and interactive To-Do List web application that allows users to add, mark as completed, and delete tasks.
+This is a simple and interactive To-Do List web application that allows users to add, mark as completed,and delete tasks.
 It is built with HTML, CSS, and JavaScript, and includes persistent task storage using localStorage, so the list is saved even when the page is reloaded.

 Key Features:
 HTML (Structure):